What Is a Factor Rate?

 Typical term length 3 to 18 months 1 to 25 years

-Payment frequency Daily or weekly ACH Monthly
+Payment frequency Daily, weekly, biweekly, or monthly Monthly

 Common rate range 1.10 to 1.50 7% to 30% APR

-Speed to fund 1 to 3 business days 2 weeks to 90 days
+Speed to fund 12 to 72 hours 14 days to 90 days

 Qualification difficulty Lower - credit scores as low as 500 Higher - typically 650+ for best rates